BhuyanMonami/GUI-Data-Visualization-Tool/README.md

 4. Selecting these options will render the graphs for the selected channels as well as display the statistical data for those channels.

 5. Select the specific time frame from the **'START TIME'** dropdown and **'END TIME'** dropdown menus and then click om the **'Update Graphs'** button.
-Doing so, will update all your graphs on the GUI for the selecetd time frame as well as display the statistics for that particular time frame.
+Doing so, will update all your graphs on the GUI for the selected time frame as well as display the statistics for that particular time frame.
 Then click on **'Reset Time'** button to reset the graphs to the original graphs.

 6. You can hover on, zoom and pan the graphs.
 Then select the **'Reset Zoom'** button to reset the axes.